01-edu/public/subjects/btreeapplyinorder.en.md

 ### Instructions

-Write a function that applies a function in order to each element in the tree.
-(see `in order tree walks`)
+Write a function that applies a function in order to each element in the tree (see "in order tree walks").

 ### Expected function